Dedicated to Alexander Bruck

 Score | Videos | Software | Performances | Reviews

-Sequitur is a series of compositions for various solo instruments and live-electronics which I started in 2008.
+Sequitur is a series of 14 compositions for various solo instruments and live-electronics which I started in 2008.
 Somehow it can be seen as a reference to Berio’s famous “Sequenze” cycle of solo pieces which focus on specific playing techniques of the respective instrument.
-Up to now I have finished more than a dozen pieces including orchestral instruments like flute and violin, but also for voice and more exotic ones such as electric guitar, toy piano and kalimba.
+The cycle comprises 14 different pieces including orchestral instruments like flute and violin, but also for voice and more exotic ones such as electric guitar, toy piano and kalimba.